mathspp/mathspp/pages/02.blog/why-apl-is-a-language-worth-knowing/item.md

       price ← (40×days)+200+300×age≤24
 ```

-The excerpt `40×days` is very much the same, but the `200+300×age≤25` is much different from all the other things that we have seen.
+The excerpt `40×days` is very much the same and computes the base price, so the `200+300×age≤25` must be computing the extra fees.
+But how?
-So, where does that come from?
+Where does that come from?

 If you have a Boolean value `b`, how can you write a mathematical expression that evaluates to `x` if `b` is `1` and that evaluates to `y` if `b` is `0`?
 One such expression would be `(x×b)+x×1-b`: